brocessing/kirby-webpack/README.md

 <p></p>

-> Note: you can still manually download and install plugin the old way, but **Kirby Package Manager** won't be able to track them.
+> Note: you can still manually download and install plugins the old way, but **Kirby Package Manager** won't be able to track them.

 <br><br>